pts/pts-tinype/README.txt

   linker tricks.
 Also works on Windows 95, and if the SubsystemVersion field in the PE header is changed from 4.0 to 3.10, it also works on Windows NT 3.1.
-* hh4.golden.exe (268 bytes): Doesn't work on Windows XP, works on Windows 7, should work on Windows Vista ...
+* hh4.golden.exe (268 bytes): Doesn't work on Windows NT 3.1, Windows 95,
+  Windows XP, works on Windows 7, should work on Windows Vista ...
 Windows 10, contains some string constants overlapping header fields.
 On 32-bit Windows 7 the first 256 bytes would have been enough.
 * box1.golden.exe (268 bytes): Doesn't work on Windows XP, works on Windows